hellocodelinux/plugins_icy_draw/README.md

 - **date_today.lua**
   - Inserts today's date into the screen

+- **one_color.lua**
+  - Changes the entire foreground color of the selection to the selected color

 ## 🔧 Usage
 These plugins work in two modes:
 - On a selected area (when you make a selection)